 During report, I’m checking to make sure my drips have enough volume in them for a few hours and aren’t going to run dry mid-med pass.
 I also check when tubing needs to be changed, and if my patients need to be changed.

 As the oncoming nurse, you will be receiving all of this information and need to be aware of it throughout your shift.
 At the end of the day, you will provide it to the night shift.

-Here is an example of me giving report to a day shift nurse in a theoretical neuro ICU of a fictional patient:
+Here is an example of me giving report to a day shift nurse in a fictional neuro ICU patient:

 The beginning of the shift – right after report